Quick decision guide before you proceed further

 The full breakdown of each argument type follows.

-You'll lean on this in: Policy, Team Policy, Cross-Examination, Congressional.
+You'll lean on this in: Policy, Team Policy, Cross-Examination, and Congressional.

 Value arguments are about what should be true, not what is true.
 "Capital punishment is unjust."
 "Universal healthcare is a moral right."
 These rounds turn on ethical frameworks (utilitarianism, deontology, contractarianism, virtue ethics), the criterion you pick for evaluating the resolution, and whether you can apply your framework consistently when the other side pushes back.
 Lincoln-Douglas is the home of value debate.